ScoutHub/SDLSnake/README.md

 # SDLSnake
-Snake in C with SDL Library
+Snake in C with SDL Library (only on Mac)

 ## How to launch game
 `make build`